gischellatte/todo-app/README.md

 - Update existing tasks
 - Archive a task
 - Remove a task permanently
-- Manage task categories:
+- Manage task categories via UI:
   - Update categories
   - Delete categories permanently

 **Known issues**
 - The app had 2 separate buttons to update category and task.
 This could have been merged into 1 button (updated).